rcbops/openstack-ops/README.md

      - rpc-environment-scan() - Update list of internal filters
      - rpc-os-version-check() - Are we running latest available openstack versions?
      - rpc-sg-rules() - Makes security groups easier to read.
 Pass it a Security Group ID (not name)"
+     - rpc-image-check() - Display all instances and the state of their base image"

 On load, this script will scan the environment for various openstack things in order to pre-populate the rpc